 We evaluate the performance of our Burger King restaurants on an ongoing basis.
 Such evaluation depends on many factors, including our assessment of the anticipated future operating results of the subject restaurants and the cost of required capital improvements that we would need to commit for such restaurants.
 If we determine that a Burger King restaurant is under-performing, we may elect to close such restaurant.
-We closed eight Burger King restaurants in the first nine months of 2006.
-We currently anticipate that we will likely elect to close approximately four Burger King restaurants in 2007.
+We currently anticipate that we will likely elect to close an aggregate of approximately nine Burger King restaurants in the last two quarters of 2006 and in 2007.
 These restaurant closures will reduce total restaurant sales for our Burger King restaurants.
-However, based on the current operating results of such restaurants, we believe that the impact on our results of operations as a result of such restaurant closures will not be material, although there can be no assurance in this regard.
-Our determination of whether to close such four restaurants is not final and is subject to further evaluation and may change.
+Based on the current operating results of such restaurants, we believe that the impact on our results of operations as a result of such restaurant closures will not be material, although there can be no assurance in this regard.
+Our determination of whether to close such restaurants is not final and is subject to further evaluation and may change.
 We may also elect to close additional Burger King restaurants in the future.